TheNavigateur/proposal-pipeline-operator-for-function-composition/README.md

 ### 4. Piping promises and iterators would be supported otherwise anyway

 It is unclear what practical advantage there could possibly be of piping non-explicitly-returned promises/iterators instead of the declared output, especially since piping explicitly returned promises/iterators in a declared `Function` would work as expected anyway.

+## Isn't overloading an operator with different types producing different expression results a bad thing?

+There is precedent. `myNumber + 'myString'` has been and continues to be used perfectly intuitively since inception.
+The proposed expression results are intuitive based on the arguments supplied.
+It is necessary to allow composition between different function types, as the examples show, so it makes sense to allow them to use the same operator.